The Hidden Impact of Humidity on Commercial Refrigeration Systems

 The Solution: Regularly monitor and adjust humidity levels inside the refrigeration unit.
 Using humidity-controlled drawers or compartments can also help maintain product quality.

-While high humidity can pose challenges, a certain level of moisture is beneficial, especially for specific products.
-For instance:
+While high humidity can pose challenges, a certain level of humidity is beneficial, especially for some products.
+For example:

 -